Surrogate Representation Inference for Text and Image Annotations: Theoretical Results

 Therefore,

 where the first inequality is by Cauchy-Schwartz inequality and the last equality is from the convergence rate of the cross-product of the nuisance functions in Assumption \ref{reg}.
-Now, we can also show $\V[\psi_t(O_i, \cP)] = \E\biggl[\psi_t(O_i, \cP)^2 \biggr] < \infty$, as each $H_{21}, H_{22}, H_{23}, H_{24}$ is bounded by constant (the proof is immediate since we only need to replace $\delta_n$ with constant $c_1$ in the earlier proof).
-Therefore, by applying the central limit theorem, we finally obtain the asymptotic normality:
+Now, I can also show $\V[\psi_t(O_i, \cP)] = \E\biggl[\psi_t(O_i, \cP)^2 \biggr] < \infty$, as each $H_{21}, H_{22}, H_{23}, H_{24}$ is bounded by constant (the proof is immediate since I only need to replace $\delta_n$ with constant $c_1$ in the earlier proof).
+Therefore, by applying the central limit theorem, I finally obtain the asymptotic normality:

 \end{proof}